 I also convinced another Wold cousin to test in order to help out.
 This was a good thing since Kristine shared no DNA with my nuclear family but she did share DNA with my first cousins (brothers Henry and George), my 2nd cousin (John), and much DNA with the tested Wold cousin Mike (my third once removed).

 Every place you see two parallel colored lines in the diagram above, two of my Wold side cousins are matching Kristine’s DNA and each other in the same spot.
 That is triangulation.
 Because her matching DNA triangulated with several different cousins in three spots, we are now confident that Kristine shares our gg-grandparents Anna and Jørgen Oleson Wold (click here for the full story). [addendum 19 Oct 2015: this diagram was updated to the one used in my triangulation presentation which includes cousin, Katy, found via DNA testing after this article was originally posted.
 She is a 2nd cousin 1R to Michael.
-The details of this triangulation are shown in my triangulation presentation]
+The details of this triangulation are shown in my triangulation presentation, slide 8 on]

 Looking through the master spreadsheet for my Dad, I see a reverse case.
 Jeff matches my Dad and me from 46M to 57M on chromosome 2 for about 10cM while LuAnn matches my Dad and my brother from 46M to 58M also on chromosome 2.
 Even though they each match Dad in the same spot, they do not match each other there.
 Plus one matches me and not my brother while the other matches my brother and not me.
 This is a good example of a match that is proven to be from different sides, one maternal and one paternal, and thus different ancestors.
 In other words, a pair of matches at the same spot that did not triangulate with each other, but did triangulate with other family members.